Demographics, Immigration and Future Economic Growth of the United States

 The projected population in 2050 is only 11 million higher than 2040, a decade increase of only 3%.
 It is also 38 million people higher than 2024, an average increase of about 4-5% per decade.

 After the 2070, the U.S. population will increase by less than one million per year.
 (United Nations, World Population Prospects, 2024 Revision.)
+These projections are high and like past United Nations projections will probably be lower in the future.

 The alternative projection from Lancet expects the U.S. population to peak at 365 million in 2062 and then decline to 335 million in 2100, about the same number as today.
-All these projections include a forecast of immigration trends.
-(Lancet).

 Without past immigration and the children of immigrants, the U.S. population and labor force growth rate would have been lower in the past 40 years.
 And more of the total growth would have been in the over-65 age group.
+Immigrants tend to be young adults.
+If net immigration is zero or below, America's birth rate will continue to fall.

 The over-65 population is expected to double in the next 35 years, from 46 million now to over 98 million in 2060.
 (Population Reference Bureau) All of the total population increase will be in the over-65 group; the number of people under 65 will stabilize or decline.
-This will increase the ratio of the over-65 age group to the labor force age group of 18-64.
+This will increase the ratio of the over-65 age group to the prime labor force age group of 18-64.
 Again, depending on immigration, since immigrants tend to be younger than the native population.

 Like other industrialized countries, older adults are expected to outnumber children (under 18) in less than two decades.
 (Population Reference Bureau)

-The current birth rate is now about the same as that of most industrial countries.
+The current birth rate is now about the same as that of many industrial countries.
 This might be partly due to the effects of Covid, although the current birth rate is the same as the birth rate during the Covid years of 2020-2022.
 But because of immigration and its demographic effects, the long run decline in America’s population and the labor force should be less than most other industrialized countries.

 The United States has a special problem.
 Because of the opioid/fentanyl epidemic and suicide, America’s adult mortality rate is increasing, mostly among white men under 55.
 A 15-year-old white male’s probability of dying before the age of 50 is now higher in America than in Bangladesh.
+The good news is that while still high, deaths from opioids and fentanyl are going down.
+The bad news is that a new more powerful drug than fentanyl has begun to show up.

 ECONOMIC GROWTH AND THE FUTURE SIZE OF THE LABOR FORCE